christyray/code-snippets-and-notes/Using-Scientific-Format-Functions.md

     scientific format (inclusive)
   - `common` = specifies if scientific format numbers should share a common exponential factor
+  - `trailing` = specifies if trailing zeros should be included
   - `units` = if specified, adds units to the converted output

 ## Output